tldr-pages/tldr/pages/common/fabric.md

 > Provides a modular framework for solving specific problems using a crowdsourced set of AI prompts.
 > More information: <https://github.com/danielmiessler/fabric>.

-- Run setup to configure fabric:
+- Run the setup to configure fabric:

 `fabric --setup`